How It Works

 Alternate Navigation:

-Users can also access detailed maps manually using the Drilldown Menu, which appears above the map as a dropdown or selection bar.
+Users can also access detailed maps manually using the Drilldown Menu, which appears above the map as a Selection bar.

 - Switch between geographic levels (e.g., from Region to City),